 ReelViews: James Berardinelli’s Movie Reviews

-Berardinelli has been reviewing films for over ten years, and you’ll find reviews for literally hundreds of movies–from all eras–on his site.
+Berardinelli has been reviewing films for nearly two decades, and you’ll find reviews for literally hundreds of movies–from all eras–on his site.
 He’s an engaging writer, well worth checking out.

 Roger Ebert’s reviews